Seagate/cortx/doc/CortxS3ServerQuickStart.md

 Before cloning, however, you need to have an SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).

 ## Accessing the code right way

-The latest code which is getting evolved and contributed is on the github.
+(For phase 1) The latest code which is getting evolved and contributed is on the Github server.
-Seagate contributors will be referencing, cloning and committing their code to/from this https://github.com/Seagate/cortx-s3server
+Seagate contributors will be referencing, cloning and committing their code to/from this [Github](https://github.com/Seagate/).

-To simply pull the code in which to build `git clone --recursive "https://github.com/Seagate/cortx-s3server" -b main`

 Following steps will make your access to server hassle free.
 1. From here on all the steps needs to be followed as the root user.